mobileink/migae-examples/README.md

 migae-examples
 ==============

 Examples of java servlet programming in Clojure.
+The designed order is:

+1. basic
+2. ring
+3. compojure
+4. gae

-# gen-class
+## gen-class

 The first set of examples (ex1*) demonstrates the use of gen-class to implement a minimal servlet, configured by the standard web.xml